mui/mui-x/docs/data/data-grid/editing/editing.md

 ## Create your own edit component

-Each of the built-in column types provide a equivalent component to edit the value of the cells.
+Each of the built-in column types provide a component to edit the value of the cells.
-For custom defined columns or to override the existing components, you can provide a new edit component through the `renderEditCell` property in the column definition.
+For custom column types or to override the existing components, you can provide a new edit component through the `renderEditCell` property in the column definition.
-This property works in a similar fashion to `renderCell`, rendered while cells are in view mode.
+This property works like the `renderCell` property, which is rendered while cells are in view mode.

 ```tsx
 function CustomEditComponent(props: GridRenderEditCellParams) {